mit-plv/riscv-semantics/exceptions.md

 exceptions, feel free to stop reading.
 The remainder of this document deals with our implementation of RISC-V exceptions and how it might change in the future.

-# The nitty gritty
+# The Nitty Gritty

-tl;dr: exceptions work via the `MaybeT` monad transformer.
+tl;dr: exceptions work via the `MaybeT` monad transformer, where intermediate Haskell knowledge will be required to follow the details.

-The interface for a RISC-V machine is specified by the `RiscvMachine` typeclass, which is defined in `Machine.hs`.
-Part of this definition looks like this:
+The interface for a RISC-V machine is specified by the `RiscvMachine` type class, which is defined in [`Machine.hs`](src/Spec/Machine.hs).
+Part of this definition looks like:

     class (Monad p, MachineWidth t) => RiscvMachine p t | p -> t where getRegister :: Register -> p t